Getting someone’s attention is no joke.

 In the fifth and final lesson, we share the key to holding someone’s long-term attention, which will lead to your long-term success.

-You can become a better blogger by becoming a better writer over time.
+You can become a better blogger by becoming a better writer.

 It doesn’t matter if you’re 10, 20, 30, or 50-years-old.
 You can develop your blogging skills through deliberate practice.